What is a CMR form?

 Avoiding common mistakes with CMR

 One of the common mistakes is not fully filling in all the required information on the form.
-It is essential to ensure that all fields are filled in correctly and accurately, including the name and address information of both the sender and recipient, a detailed description of the goods, quantity and weight.
+It is essential to ensure that all fields are filled in correctly and accurately, including the name and address information of both sender and recipient, a detailed description of the goods, quantity and weight.

 Sample CMR waybill